-In addition to the MySQL Cluster Manager data files, the manager-directory also contains a rep directory in which MySQL Cluster data files for each MySQL Cluster under MySQL Cluster Manager control are kept.
-Normally, there is no need to interact with these directories beyond specifying the location of the manager-directory in the agent configuration file (mcmd.ini).
+In addition to the data files for all the clusters under the control of MySQL Cluster Manager, the manager-directory also contains a rep directory in which memd configuration and metadata are kept.
+Normally, there is no need to interact with these directories beyond specifying the location of the manager-directory in the agent configuration file (memd.ini); see exceptions in, for example, Section 3.8, "Restoring a MySQL Cluster Manager Agent with Data from Other Agents" and Section 3.7, "Backing Up and Restoring MySQL Cluster Manager Agents".